Nick Ahmed Player Props: Diamondbacks vs. Braves

 Braves Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the Braves pitching staff ranks third in the league.
+- The Braves' 3.65 team ERA ranks third among all league pitching staffs.

-- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.69).
+- Braves pitchers combine to surrender 52 home runs (0.9 per game), the second-fewest in the league.

-- Braves pitchers combine to surrender the second-fewest home runs in baseball (51 total, 0.9 per game).
+- The Braves are sending Soroka (0-1) out to make his second start of the season.

-- The right-hander's last time out was on Saturday against the Philadelphia Phillies, when he tossed 5 1/3 innings, surrendering two earned runs while allowing seven hits.
+- In his last time out on Tuesday, the righty tossed six innings against the Oakland Athletics, giving up four earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.